trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 Ultimately, we circle back to the **Three Theses** we started with:

-1.  **Technology is not neutral.** A self-driving car, a social media feed, or a privacy policy—these are not neutral tools.
+1.  **Technology is not neutral.** A self-driving car, a social media feed, or a privacy policy — these are not neutral tools.
 They actively shape who has power and who has agency in our world.
 2.  **We have privatized a political arena.** We let tech companies decide the rules of speech, the rules of the road, and the rules of privacy.
 We treated these as business decisions rather than political ones.
 3.  **The industry will not regulate itself.** History shows that the tech industry will deflect, ignore, and bypass regulation to protect its business model.